juntang-zhuang/Adabelief-Optimizer/README.md

 * <del> Upload code for LSTM experiments. </del>
 * Merge Tensorflow version
 * Compare the rectified update, currently the implementation is slightly different from ```RAdam``` implementation.
+* Test AdaBelief on more examples, such as Transformer, Reinforcement Learning

 ### Done
 * Updated results on an SN-GAN is in https://github.com/juntang-zhuang/SNGAN-AdaBelief, AdaBelief achieves 12.36 FID (lower is better) on Cifar10, while Adam achieves 13.25 (number taken from the log of official repository ```PyTorch-studioGAN```).